-When it comes to accomplishing a budget-friendly move, preparation is key.
-Maximizing your time and keeping costs low may take some effort, but it could pay off and promote a positive start to life in your new home.
+So when it comes to accomplishing a budget-friendly move, preparation is key.
+Maximizing your time and keeping costs low may take some effort, but it will pay off in the end.

-Here are 10 ways to save time and money when moving on a budget:
+Here are 10 tips for how to move on a budget:

-Peak season rates usually apply from May to September.1 To avoid paying a premium price, try to plan your move during off-peak season.
-In addition to potentially lower prices, you may also receive more attention from the moving company due to a slower schedule.
-To save time on the day of your move, try to avoid driving during morning and evening rush hour traffic.
+The cheapest time to move is in the fall and winter seasons, on weekdays and in the middle of the month.3 In addition to potentially lower prices, you may also receive more attention from moving companies during these times due to a slower schedule.
+And to save time on the day of your move, try to avoid driving during morning and evening rush hour traffic.

 2. Be flexible on your moving date